Skip to main content

 Toggle between Simple and Orchestrator mode:

-• Simple — the agent works directly on the task itself (default)
+• Simple — the agent works directly on the task (default)

 See Orchestrator Mode for details.